LoJoSho/LoJoSho/README.md

 - ⏰ 3+ Years Experience with Java and MySQL.
 - 🎁 Experience with Bukkit to JDA.
 - 🎓 Studying at college.
-- 🎨 Hobbies include chillin with YouTube, reading Manhwa, playing with my amazing puppy ❤️
+- 🎨 Hobbies include watching Etho, reading Manhwa, and playing with my 2 amazing puppies ❤️
 - 📬 How to reach me contact@lojosho.com / LoJoSho#0001

 ### Discord: